intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 Recurrent module is a container of rnn cells.
 Different types of rnn cells can be added using add() function.
 Don't support multiRNNCell for performance issue.
 Use several Recurrent(cell) instead.

-Recurrent supports returning state and cell of its rnn cells at last time step by using getState. output of getState is an Activity and it can be directly used for setState function, which will set hidden state and cell at the first time step.
+Recurrent supports returning state and cell of its rnn cells at last time step by using getStates. output of getState is an Activity and it can be directly used for setStates function, which will set hidden state and cell at the first time step.

-If contained cell is simple rnn, getState return value is a tensor(hidden state) which is `batch x hiddenSize`.
+If contained cell is simple rnn, getStates return value is a tensor(hidden state) which is `batch x hiddenSize`.
-If contained cell is lstm, getState return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
+If contained cell is lstm, getStates return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
-If contained cell is convlstm, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
+If contained cell is convlstm, getStates return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
-If contained cell is convlstm3D, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.
+If contained cell is convlstm3D, getStates return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.

 **Scala example:**
 ```scala